Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 * Create a new gulpfile.js file in the root of the project

 In this file, all of the Gulp magic happens.
-It contains all of the Glup tasks for the project.
+It contains all of the Gulp tasks for the project.

 * Copy and paste the following into the new file